More than 85% of King’s BSW and MSW grads are employed within 6 months.

 Your social work education will include direct practice opportunities, also referred to as professional practicum education, an essential component of your social work education.
 And while you learn, you’ll make an impact and improve lives.
 Social work is a hands-on profession, and we'll make sure you get the direct practice experience you need to further your career.
 You'll be placed with professionals in a variety of settings, including healthcare, schools and community agencies.
 During your practica, as with all of your education here, you'll be well supported by Professional Practicum Education team, our faculty notably through our unique, small, group practicum seminars, and by our community of practicum instructors.

-Within the King's School of Social Work, we understand and value an inclusive learning environment that focuses on community well-being.
+We understand and value an inclusive learning environment that focuses on community well-being

 You'll be part of a strong community built on inclusion and excellence within our profession.
 Your success will be fostered throughout your time here and beyond.
 We have unmatched student supports, including small classes, practicum seminars, academic advising and mentorship, and writing and learning skills assistance if you need it.
 You can access our in-person and virtual drop-in hours for support with your application and to learn more about our program.